 Business (full rental)

-• Personal Tax Act (PSL)
+- Personal Tax Act (PSL)

-• Capital Return Scheme (KAO)
+- Capital Return Scheme (KAO)

-• Corporate Tax Regime (VSO)
+- Corporate Tax Regime (VSO)

 Partial rental

-Alternatively, the profit can be calculated using the base deduction method, which is the most simple and uncomplicated method to use.
+Alternatively, profit can be calculated using the base deduction method, which is the most simple and uncomplicated method to use.
 Tax is paid on the rental income only when the annual rental income exceeds the bottom deduction.

-• The minimum deduction for renting through a rental agency or portal is 29,900 DKK in 2021 and 30,300 DKK in 2022 See tax ratser.dk.
+- The minimum deduction for renting through a rental agency or portal is 29,900 DKK in 2021 and 30,300 DKK in 2022.
+Please see the tax rates here.

-• Base deduction for private rental is DKK 11,700 in 2021 and DKK 11,900 in 2022.
+- Base deduction for private rental is DKK 11,700 in 2021 and DKK 11,900 in 2022.

 Double Taxation

-Often taxpayers think that if they have paid property value tax or tax on rental income abroad, you are exempt from tax in Denmark.
-That's not entirely accurate.
-Denmark has signed so-called double taxation agreements with almost all countries on how to act in such cases.
+Often taxpayers think that if they have paid property tax or tax on rental income abroad, they will exempt from tax in Denmark.
+That is not entirely accurate.
+Denmark has signed so-called double taxation agreements with almost all countries.
+These agreements provide directions for how to proceed in such cases.

 Sale of property abroad